Saurabholi-27/Excel_Portfolio-/README.md

-# Vrinda Sales Report 2022
+# Vrinda Store Sales Report
 In this project we have done data analysis using Microsoft Excel and created a dashboard.
 From which we get the insights and helps the Vrinda Store to increase their sales.

 # Objective